Stigant/Stigant.Github.io/index.md

 * Part of joint PhD program at UCL, King’s College and Imperial College funded by the EPSRC
 * Research focused on birational geometry in novel settings in particular mixed and positive characteristics
 * Published two papers based upon independent research
-* Collaborating with researchers from the University of Utah and the National Centre for Theoretical Sciences
+* Currently collaborating with researchers from the University of Utah and the National Centre for Theoretical Sciences

 ### MMath
 `01/10/2014 - 30/06/2018 | Oxford - United Kingdom`